tohyuting/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC10 Find Suppliers of a product**
+**Use case: UC10 Find Supplier(s)**

 **MSS**

-1. User enters the command to find the suppliers of a specific product.
+1. User enters the command to find the relevant supplier(s).
-2. CLI-nic displays all suppliers that sells the product if any.
+2. CLI-nic displays all relevant supplier(s) and shows a success message.
-3. User scrolls through all the relevant results and looks for the information that they desire.

     Use case ends.

 **Extensions**

 * 1a.
-User enters invalid command for finding.
+User enters an invalid command format for finding supplier(s).

   * 1a1.
-CLI-nic requests for the valid command.
+CLI-nic informs user of the invalid command.
   * 1a2.
-User enter a new command for finding.
+User enters a new command.

-    Steps 1a1 and 1a2 are repeated until a valid find command is entered. <br>
+    Steps 1a1 and 1a2 are repeated until a valid command format for finding supplier(s) is entered.<br>
     Use case resumes at step 2.

-**Use case: UC11 Find Warehouses containing a product**
+**Use case: UC11 Find Warehouse(s)**

 **MSS**

-1. User enters the command to view a particular product stored in all warehouses.
+1. User enters the command to find the relevant warehouse(s).
-2. CLI-nic displays all the relevant products that are stored in the warehouses if any.
+2. CLI-nic displays all the relevant warehouse(s) and shows a success message.
-3. User scrolls through all the relevant results and looks for the information that they desire.

     Use case ends.

 **Extensions**

 * 1a.
-User enters invalid command for finding.
+User enters an invalid command format for finding warehouse(s).

   * 1a1.
-CLI-nic requests for the valid command.
+CLI-nic informs user of the invalid command.
   * 1a2.
-User enter a new command for finding.
+User enters a new command.

-    Steps 1a1 and 1a2 are repeated until a valid find command is entered. <br>
+    Steps 1a1 and 1a2 are repeated until a valid command format for finding warehouse(s) is entered.<br>
     Use case resumes from step 2.

 **Use case: UC12 List all supplier and warehouse entries**